-Applications are invited for Firoz and Najma Foundation Scholarships at the London School of Economics and Political Science (LSE).
-These scholarships are open for students of Belize or Uganda to pursue the graduate degree programme.
+Applications are invited for Firoz and Najma foundation grants at the London School of Economics and Political Science (LSE).
+These opportunities are open for students of Belize or Uganda to pursue the graduate degree programme.

 The mission of the Firoz and Najma Foundation is to provide educational support for students from underdeveloped countries, to support the arts in selected communities, and to initiate ground level education and health programs aimed at assisting young women.